install from GitHub

 Output Object

-nowcast_cl() returns an S7 object of class nowcast_results with the following properties:
+nowcast_cl() returns an S7 object of class nowcast_results with the following slots (access with @):

 1. Input Data: Ensure three core columns: observed_value / date_of_reporting / date_of_occurrence (e.g. date_of_event / date_of_onset) data has 3 cols